opendefensecloud/artifact-conduit/docs/developer-guide/adrs/001-ARC-Architecture.md

   end
     Order -- contains --> Spec
     Spec -- generates --> ArtifactWorkflow1 & ArtifactWorkflow2 & ArtifactWorkflowN
-    Spec -- tracks generations of --> EndpointSrc & EndpointDst & EndpointSecret
+    Spec -- reads & tracks generations of --> EndpointSrc & EndpointDst & EndpointSecret
     ArtifactWorkflow1 -- type --> ArtifactTypeDef
     ArtifactWorkflow2 -- type --> ArtifactTypeDef
     ArtifactWorkflow1 -- srcRef --> EndpointSrc
     ArtifactWorkflow2 -- srcRef --> EndpointSrc
     ArtifactWorkflow1 -- dstRef --> EndpointDst
     ArtifactWorkflow2 -- dstRef --> EndpointDst
-    EndpointSrc -- credentialRef --> EndpointSecret
+    EndpointSrc -- secretRef --> EndpointSecret
-    EndpointDst -- credentialRef --> EndpointSecret
+    EndpointDst -- secretRef --> EndpointSecret
     ArtifactTypeDef -- workflowTemplateRef --> WorkflowTemplate
-    ArtifactWorkflow1 -- references --> RenderedSecret1
+    ArtifactWorkflow1 -- references --> EndpointSecret
-    ArtifactWorkflow2 -- references --> RenderedSecret2
+    ArtifactWorkflow2 -- references --> EndpointSecret
-    RenderedSecret1 -- contains hydrated config --> RenderedSecret1
-    RenderedSecret2 -- contains hydrated config --> RenderedSecret2
-    ArtifactWorkflow1 -- triggers --> WorkflowTemplate
+    ArtifactWorkflow1 -- instantiates --> WorkflowTemplate
-    ArtifactWorkflow2 -- triggers --> WorkflowTemplate
+    ArtifactWorkflow2 -- instantiates --> WorkflowTemplate
     WorkflowTemplate -- instantiates --> WorkflowInstance1 & WorkflowInstance2
-    WorkflowInstance1 -- mounts --> RenderedSecret1
+    WorkflowInstance1 -- mounts --> EndpointSecret
-    WorkflowInstance2 -- mounts --> RenderedSecret2
+    WorkflowInstance2 -- mounts --> EndpointSecret

     ArtifactTypeDef@{ shape: rect}
 ```

 The solution shows the ARC API Server which handles storage for the custom resources / API of ARC.
 `etcd` is used as storage solution.
-`Order Controller` is a classic Kubernetes controller implementation which reconciles `Orders` and monitors `Endpoints` and `Secrets`.
+`Order Controller` is classic Kubernetes controller implementation which reconciles `Orders` and monitors `Endpoints` and `Secrets`.
+In a similar fashion the `ArtifactWorkflow Controller` reconciles `ArtifactWorkflows` and instantiates and tracks Argo Workflows based on the `ArtifactType`.
+Both controllers are contained in the `ARC Controller Manager`.

 An `Order` contains the information what artifacts should be processed and tracks generation numbers of referenced `Endpoints` and `Secrets` to detect changes.
 An `Endpoint` contains the information about a source or destination for artifacts.
 The `Order Controller` creates `ArtifactWorkflow` resources which are minimal, idempotent representations of artifacts to be processed.
-For each `ArtifactWorkflow`, the controller manages a rendered configuration `Secret` containing the hydrated configuration (resolved endpoints, credentials, artifact specifications) needed to instantiate the `Workflow`.
-When an `Endpoint` or referenced `Secret` changes (detected via generation tracking), the controller automatically recreates the rendered configuration and triggers `Workflow` recreation.
+When an `Endpoint` or referenced `Secret` changes (detected via generation tracking), the controller automatically recreates the rendered configuration and triggers `ArtifactWorkflow` recreation.
 An `ArtifactType` specifies the processing rules and workflow templates for artifact types (e.g. `oci`, `helm`).

-#### Idempotency and Generation Tracking

-To ensure robust and idempotent handling of artifact processing:

-- **Generation Tracking**: The `Order` status maintains generation numbers (`metadata.generation`) of all referenced `Endpoints` and `Secrets`.
-This allows detection of configuration changes.
-- **Change Detection**: When an `Endpoint` or `Secret` generation changes, the `Order Controller` detects this and automatically triggers reconciliation of affected `ArtifactWorkflows`.
-- **Rendered Secrets**: The `Order Controller` manages rendered configuration `Secrets` (one per `ArtifactWorkflow`) containing the complete hydrated configuration needed for the workflow.
-These secrets are recreated whenever their dependencies change, ensuring consistency.
-- **Minimal ArtifactWorkflow**: `ArtifactWorkflow` resources are kept minimal, containing only the artifact type reference and source/destination endpoint references.
-The actual configuration is stored in the managed rendered secret, reducing reconciliation complexity and enabling efficient change detection.

 #### Pros